Treats Irregular Periods

 If you have: chronic kidney disease, liver disease, or addison’s disease, you should not use Yaz or its generic equivalents.

 Yaz birth control pills have two main active ingredients: Drosperinone (progesterone) [3 mg] and Ethinyl Estradiol (estrogen) [20 mcg].

 The risks are very low, but some women have experienced unwanted side effects when taking Yaz.
 Minor ones include breast tenderness, headaches, nausea, and slightly elevated blood pressure or blood sugar levels.
 Positive side effects are also a possibility, too — reduced acne, lighter bleeds, and fewer mood swings are fairly common.
 The chances of serious side effects are extremely unlikely, but some cases have been documented, such as blood clots in the head (a severe new headache, causing double vision, or stroke), blood clots in the chest causing severe shortness of breath, blood clots in the abdomen (causing abdominal pain), blood clots in the leg causing leg swelling and pain.

 These may sound scary, but remember — they’re very rare.
 The risk is about 3-6 women out of 10,000 per year using the medication might get a blood clot.

-If you choose to pay out-of-pocket, Yaz is pretty expensive because it’s a name brand.
-Save money by choosing one of several other Yaz generics, such as Gianvi, Nikki, Loryna Vestura, Lo-Zumandimine, Drospirenone/Ethinyl Estradiol or Jasmiel.
+If you choose to pay out-of-pocket or no have insurance, Yaz is pretty expensive because it’s a name brand.
+The brand name is around Save money by choosing one of several other Yaz generics, such as Gianvi, Nikki, Loryna Vestura, Lo-Zumandimine, Drospirenone/Ethinyl Estradiol or Jasmiel.